EricMFischer/personal-website/content/home/experience.md

   location = "Los Angeles, CA"
   date_start = "2020-03-01"
   date_end = ""
-  description = """Have served as a Teaching Assistant and Grader for many undergraduate and graduate statistics courses at UCLA
+  description = """Have served as a Teaching Assistant for many undergraduate and graduate statistics courses at UCLA
   """

 [[experience]]